plenson/SnippetServer/README.md

 Cloud Hosting
 ----------------
 The services above are hosted on AWS ECS using a micro instance type.
 Currently there is no load balancing enabled.
 The docker containers used in the solutions are stored in ECR.
-I did attempt to build and deploy the containers via AWS code pipeline but ran into a deployment issue and so I build them locally and uploaded to ECR.
-Task definitions were created on
-ECS to deploy containers.

 Monitoring & Metrics
 --------------------